openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 #### Should MicroShift healthcheck check and log version skew problems so it's easier to debug?
 - Why not?

-#### Should backups be kept only for deployments present in ostree command?
-- Is it possible that deployment can be reintroduced?
-  - I.e. it will have the same id and admin might want to rollback to it?

 ### Workflows in detail

 #### Decision tree